Investors can save more into pensions from 6 April 2018, when the lifetime allowance (LTA) increases from £1 million to £1.03 million.

 The LTA can be important when considering transfers out of defined benefit (DB) pensions.
 Transferring benefits can lead to a breach of the LTA – especially with the high transfer values on offer from many DB schemes.

 To calculate the value of a DB pension, the accrued benefit is multiplied by 20.
 If you are due to receive a DB pension of £50,000 a year at your scheme’s retirement age, this is worth £1 million for the purposes of the LTA.
-This is just within the current LTA, but the transfer value may well be higher, pushing your total pensions savings above the LTA and triggering a tax charge.
+This is just within the current lifetime allowance, but the transfer value may well be higher, pushing your total pensions savings above the LTA and triggering a tax charge.

 Applying for protection